The Longest Johns

-The Longest Johns are a British folk musical group from Bristol, England, consisting of Andy Yates, Dave Robinson, Jonathan "JD" Darley, and Robbie Sattin.
+The Longest Johns are an English folk musical group from Bristol, England, consisting of Andy Yates, Jonathan "JD" Darley, and Robbie Sattin.
 They are known for performing folk music and sea shanties in the English tradition, and they also compose and record their own music.
-They gained popularity from their rendition of the 1800s folk song "Wellerman", which went viral on TikTok in early 2021.
+They gained popularity from their rendition of the folk song "Wellerman", which went viral on TikTok in early 2021.

 They released their debut EP, Bones in the Ocean, in 2013, the title track of which is still one of their most popular.
 Their first full album, Written in Salt, was released in 2016, featuring tracks such as Drunken Sailor, Old Maui and Randy Dandy-O.

-In June 2018 they released their second album, Between Wind & Water, which included "Wellerman."
+In June 2018 they released their second album, Between Wind & Water, which included "Wellerman".
 This recording, as well as the one used in the bands' Sea of Thieves series "Open Crewsing" would later fuel the sea shanty viral trend, principally on TikTok, in early 2021.

 In January 2021, they signed a deal with Decca Records and United Talent Agency.
 A year later, the group released their first album with Decca, Smoke & Oakum.

 Career

 The Longest Johns formed in June 2012 after first singing together at a friend's barbecue.
 The original line up consisted of Josh Bowker, Andy Yates, Jonathan Darley and Dave Robinson.
-About a week later, they posted their first video on YouTube, singing "Haul Away Joe."
+About a week later, they posted their first video on YouTube, singing "Haul Away Joe".

 The band recorded their first EP, Bones in the Ocean in 2013, which was wholly original music.
 It was released on 27 May 2013.
 The band released their second EP, Christmas at Sea, later that year, on 2 December 2013.

 In 2015, Bowker was unable to perform at the 2015 Falmouth International Sea Shanty Festival due to the birth of his daughter.
 Robbie Sattin joined the band as a replacement, and the band later announced that he would be officially joining the band.

 The band released their first full-length album, Written in Salt, on 18 June 2016.
 Following this release, and amid the band's heightening popularity, Bowker left the band to focus on running his business.